Geo-Mafia/Geo-Mafia/README.md

 (Note : Include tests from iteration 1, and mention the new tests from iteration 2)

 ### Frontend
+Here _new_ tests from iteration 2 will be:
+* tests that handle game voting and killing that occurs in the game (can find this in game.spec.ts)
+* tests about Snapshot functionality (can find this in snapshot.spec.ts)
+* further tests about map reorganization that has been done (mixed/improved with previous unit test in map_tests.spec.ts)
 ### Backend
 1) Firebase has been configured to work with this repository and communication is confirmed.
 2) Firebase API has been setup and documented.